telerik/ajax-docs/controls/formdecorator/overview.md

 # FormDecorator Overview

-**RadFormDecorator** is part of Telerik® UI for ASP.NET Ajax Suite that enables CSS skinning of:
+**RadFormDecorator** is part of Telerik® UI for ASP.NET AJAX Suite that enables CSS skinning of:

 * Buttons